 Email: charlene.buckley@austincc.edu; or equalopportunity@austincc.edu

-The College’s Administrative Rules and Guidelines/Procedures regarding how it responds to complaints of sexual misconduct, including Title IX Grievance Procedures, are available at the following links:
+The following ACC Administrative Rules (AR) and Guidelines/Procedures (G/P) address how the college responds to complaints of sexual misconduct, including Title IX Grievance Procedures:

-Austin Community College is also committed to providing timely support and assistance to anyone who has been affected by sexual misconduct.
+ACC is committed to providing timely support and assistance to anyone who has been affected by sexual misconduct.
 “Sexual misconduct” is an umbrella term that refers collectively to the following offenses:

-For information regarding immediate assistance, please see the following link:
+For information about immediate assistance, see the following:

 Emergency Information for Immediate Assistance